Frequently Asked Questions

 The BRE program was designed to help practices earn a consistent and predictable income.
 Practices earn an average of $1,850 per year in profit from each participating patient.
 Furthermore, due to the predictable and consistent EBITDA generated by the BRE program, practices can realize a 10x-15x multiple of EBITDA for valuation purposes.

 What Insurance Companies Pay For The Program?

-Insurance Companies typically take lead from Medicare.
+Insurance Companies typically take the lead from Medicare.
 Medicare is also the only payer that publishes a fee schedule range for reimbursement.
-BRE follows the guidelines according to Medicare as defined by ICD’s and amended by LCD's and NCD's.
+BRE follows the guidelines according to Medicare as defined by ICDs and amended by LCDs and NCDs.
 Private payers that administer Medicare PPO and HMO policies typically follow CMS policies, but not always.
-We therefore recommend careful review into your own healthcare insurance policy payer mix to ensure that the policies cover the relevant reimbursement codes newly released for 2019-2020 as they relate to mental health and the effective use of this program.
+We recommend a careful review of your own healthcare insurance policy payer mix to ensure that the policies cover the relevant reimbursement codes newly released for 2019-2020 as they relate to mental health and the effective use of this program.

 How Am I As A Client Protected From Insurance Reclaims

-If you are a current client of BRE, it is understood that BRE provides an element of an error free guarantee in terms of time and task requirements performed according to insurance stipulations made by CMS, ICD, LCD and NCD policies and updates.
-BRE has procured a multimillion dollar errors and omissions and audit risk insurance policy by a major insurance company to protect and address any matters concerning reclamations where BRE may be at fault.
+The BRE program ensures all work is performed according to insurance stipulations made by CMS, ICD, LCD, and NCD policies and updates.
+BRE has procured a multimillion-dollar errors and omissions and audit risk insurance policy by a major insurance company to protect and address any matters concerning reclamations where BRE may be at fault.

-No other Company in the space currently has such a policy and unlikely to get one based on due diligence required and cost considerations.
+No other company in the space currently has such a policy and is unlikely to get one based on the due diligence required and cost considerations.
 This further solidifies BRE’s commitment to its valued Clients.